slatedocs/slate/source/includes/v4/_events.md

 - sub_title (string), the sub title of the date
 - start_time (iso8601), the date's timestamp
 - language, with id and name
+- bookable, boolean flag of whether the event is bookable in the current scope or not
-- registerable, boolean flag of whether the date is public registerable or not
+- registerable, boolean flag of whether the event is public registerable or not
+- seats, further information for available seats. `max_per_registration` indicates the limit for seats per order

 ## Details for a single date